Pittsburgh-NEH-Institute/Institute-Materials-2017/admin/call.md

 * Mike Kestemont (Department of Literature, University of Antwerp)
 * Leif-Jöran Olsson (Department of Swedish Language, University of Gothenburg)

-The instructors will be assisted by Gabrielle (Gabi) Keane (Senior Undergraduate Institute Assistant, University of Pittsburgh).
+The instructors will be assisted by:

+* Gabrielle (Gabi) Keane (Senior Undergraduate Institute Assistant, University of Pittsburgh)
+* Kaylen Sanders (Junior Undergraduate Institute Assistant, University of Pittsburgh)

 ## Details